 - They’re afraid to say the right thing.
-If you ask a customer if your product or service is better than that of its competition, they may not tell you a good reason why, but they might be able to tell you what you are lacking.
+If you ask a customer if your product or service is better than its competition’s, they may not tell you a good reason why, but they might be able to tell you what you are lacking.

 Brand managers must also be aware of constantly testing and refining their brands.
 According to recent research from KPMG, brands that don’t survey regularly can miss out on opportunities to improve their market presence and profitability.

 So what should you be asking your customers?
 That’s the challenge.
 They’ve been asked these questions already.
-What they’re saying about your brand and what they think your brand needs are two very different things.
+What they’re saying about your brand and what they think your brand needs are very different.

 3 – How can we improve?